Gurpreet06/Wifi-Crack/README.md

+## Acknowledgments
+- Original Author: Gurpreet ~ Singh (@Gurpreet06) and the orginal
+- Updated by: Arkhalis (@Arkha1is)

+- The script is intended for use on Debian based systems, therefore compatibility with other systems is not officially supported or maintained.
+- You can check your Network Interface by using the `ifconfig` command in the terminal.
+- The script uses the rockyou wordlist for the Handshake attack by default.

 # Wifi-Crack
 WiFi-Crack is a Python tool designed to automate WiFi attacks in order to obtain a handshake, perform a PMKID attack, temporarily bring down networks through a denial-of-service (DOS) attack, create fake random access points, and launch an Evil Twin attack.
 This tool is useful for testing the security of wireless networks and can aid in the discovery of vulnerabilities in the network.

 ## The Wifi-Crack program has 6 attack modes.

 #### Handshake attack
-The Handshake attack mode, where we can obtain a valid handshake with which later we can apply brute force attack to obtain the Wi-Fi password.
+The Handshake attack mode allows you to obtain a valid handshake with which you can later apply a brute force attack to obtain the Wi-Fi password.

 #### PKMID Attack
 PKMID Attack mode is for wireless networks that do not have associated clients, and it tries to obtain a PMKID.